When Digital Twins Meet Large Language Models: Realistic, Interactive, and Editable Simulation for Autonomous Driving: Results and Discussion

-The tasks included (i) searching for specific assets or properties, (ii) addition of assets, (iii) removal of assets, (iv) positioning the assets according to spatial cues, (v) moving the assets, (vi) arranging homogeneous or heterogeneous assets, and (vii) modifying appearance of the scene.
+The tasks included (i) searching for specific assets or properties, (ii) addition of assets, (iii) removal of assets, (iv) positioning the assets according to spatial cues, (v) moving the assets, (vi) arranging homogeneous or heterogeneous assets, and (vii) modifying appearance of the scene/assets.

-As expected, models with more parameters occupied higher disk space and incurred larger inference times.
-Particularly, it was observed that for every 1B additional parameters, the model size increased by $\sim$0.5 GB, and its inference time by $\sim$1 second.
-However, for the objective of scenario reconfiguration, each increment in the parameter space improved the model performance (generalizability and repeatability) significantly.
-This performance improvement outweighed the slight increase in model size, given modern digital storage systems.
-Similarly, a slightly higher inference time (order of milliseconds) could not be compared to a human user hand-crafting the scenario (order of hours or days).
+The reconfiguration capabilities of various LLMs were assessed based on whether they satisfactorily accomplished the intended task (a single task at a time).
+These assessments were based on the updated simulation states after scenario reconfiguration, which were manually analyzed against the intended task stated in the prompt (incorrect/inaccurate execution of the task or inability to comprehend the prompt were both considered failures).

-In terms of model-specific performance, it was observed that Mistral 0.2 provided highly overconfident responses, resulting in high repeatability without much generalizability.
+In terms of model-specific performance (refer Table \ref{tab4}), it was observed that Mistral 0.2 provided highly overconfident responses, resulting in high repeatability without much generalizability.
 Llama 3.1 and Gemma 2 performed comparably, but the latter was slightly better and generated more elegant responses.
-Consequently, further results will assume the Gemma 2 model, unless mentioned otherwise.
+Consequently, subsequent results will assume the Gemma 2 model, unless mentioned otherwise.

-A detailed performance evaluation of the Gemma 2 model indicated that direct prompts resulted in over 90\% satisfaction for the majority of the tasks, except for arrangement, which was an inherently complex task.
+A detailed performance evaluation of the Gemma 2 model (refer Table \ref{tab5}) indicated that direct prompts resulted in over 90\% satisfaction for the majority of the tasks, except for arrangement, which was an inherently complex task.
 Reducing the quality of prompts to indirect structuring resulted in degradation of positioning and moving tasks, without significantly affecting others.
-Further degrading the prompt quality to vague structuring resulted in a significant degradation of satisfaction across all the tasks, with search and appearance tasks being affected the most.
-Finally, adulterating the prompts with grammatical and/or structural errors resulted in a noticeable degradation of satisfaction across all the tasks, with arrangement and search tasks being affected the most.
+Further degrading the prompt quality to vague structuring resulted in a significant degradation across all the tasks, with search and appearance tasks being affected the most.
+Finally, adulterating the prompts with errors resulted in a noticeable degradation across all the tasks, with arrangement and search tasks being affected the most.